exercism/jq/concepts/reduce/about.md

 # About

-Reducing is a way to combine all the elements of a data structure into a single value.
+**Reduce** is a way to combine all the elements of a data structure into a single value.
 The process iterates over the data structure, applying a function to each element to update the accumulated result.

 In `jq`, this process is implemented in the [`reduce` filter][jq-man-reduce].
 In other languages, it might be called "fold", "fold-left", "inject", or "aggregate".

 The `jq` `reduce` expression looks like this.

 ```jq
 reduce STREAM_EXPRESSION as $var (INITIAL_VALUE; UPDATE_EXPRESSION)
 ```

-- STREAM\_EXPRESSION is a _stream_ of items, each stored in the $var variable in turn.
+- `STREAM_EXPRESSION` is a _stream_ of items, each stored in the `$var variable` in turn.
   - Recall, to stream an array, use the [iterator filter `.[]`][jq-man-iterator]: `$myArray | .[]`
-- INITIAL\_VALUE is the starting value of the accumulated result (known as the "accumulator").
+- `INITIAL_VALUE` is the starting value of the accumulated result (known as the "accumulator").
-- The UPDATE\_EXPRESSION combines ("folds") the current value ($var) into the accumulator.
+- The `UPDATE_EXPRESSION` combines ("folds") the current value (`$var`) into the accumulator.
   - In the context of this expression, `.` is the value of the accumulator.
   - The output of the expression is stored into the accumulator for use in the next iteration.
   - After the last iteration, the accumulated result is the output of `reduce`.

-Let's look at an example -- adding up the numbers in an array.
+Let's look at an example: adding up the numbers in an array.
-Of course the `add` filter is designed just for this purpose, but we'll see how to implement it.
+The `add` filter does just this, but we'll see how to implement it.

-If we use `[10, 20, 30, 40]` as the input, and taking zero as the initial state, what we're going to is:
+If we use `[10, 20, 30, 40]` as the input, and taking zero as the initial state, this is what each step looks like.

 | \# | state | element | reducer | result |
 | --- | --- | --- | --- | --- |